cliosight/cliosight_templates/overview.md

 Since this is the backend of a Cliosight application, only admins will have access this section.

 ### Trigger <a name="trigger"></a>
 A trigger enables action on data.
-Since we are primarily dealing with structured data, it implies executing CRUD operations on reports.
+Since we are primarily dealing with structured data, it implies executing CRUD operations on a report.

 ### Sending Email Notifications <a name="trigger_email"></a>
 Sending notifications on events can be configured like any other backend component.